Olan1/revu/README.md

 The database was checked to verify that the data was being inserted correctly, and not inserting when an error was thrown.

 The My REVUs page was tested in the same manner as the index page.
-The edit button was checked to ensure that it linked to an update form with the correct info autofilled in the form input fields.
+The edit button was checked to ensure that it linked to an update form with the correct info auto-filled in the form input fields.
 The delete button was verified against the database to ensure the record was permanently deleted.

 The Edit REVU page was tested in the same manner as the New REVU page.
-The input fields were verified against the database to ensure the correct data was autofilled.
+The input fields were verified against the database to ensure the correct data was auto-filled.

 The sign out functionality was tested to ensure that it ended the user session and redirected to the login page.